Selvaticus/mit-6.824-2020/lab2/README.md

 ### 04/05/2020

 Initial code provided by the staff was pulled.
 (Check this commit for the code that was provided versus the one I wrote)

+### 11/05/2020

+First test for 2A pass, but not the second.
+So the first leader is elected, but no new leader gets elected after failure in the cluster.

+Will need to debug the above, and the code will need some proper refactor its quite ugly as of now.